 - tRNA molecules are small.
 Each tRNA type (e.g., tRNAval, tRNAphe ) is 75–90 nucleotides in length.

 - tRNA molecules are shaped like a cloverleaf.
 Three stem-loop structures are formed by hydrogen bonding within the tRNA molecule.
-The anticodon is located within one of these stem-loop structures, called the anticodon loop.
+The anticodon RNA sequence is located within one of these stem-loop structures (the anticodon loop).

 - tRNA molecules contain a 3’ single-stranded region called an acceptor stem.
 The acceptor stem region is covalently linked to the amino acid.

 - tRNA molecules contain variable regions.
-The tRNA variable regions differ between tRNA types (e.g., tRNAval, tRNAphe) in the number of nucleotides and the specific nitrogenous base sequence that they contain.
+The tRNA variable regions differ between tRNA types (e.g., tRNAval vs. tRNAphe) in the number of nucleotides and the specific nitrogenous base sequence that they contain.
 Variability in these regions can make the stem loops of different tRNA types larger or smaller.

 - tRNA molecules contain unusual nitrogenous bases.
 Many tRNA molecules have unusual nitrogenous bases, such as inosine (I), methylinosine (mI), and dimethylguanine (m2G).
-These unusual nitrogenous bases are created from the four conventional RNA nitrogenous bases (A, G, U, and C) after transcription of the tRNA molecule has occurred.
+These unusual nitrogenous bases are created from the four conventional RNA nitrogenous bases (A, U, G, C) after transcription of the tRNA molecule has occurred.

 - Where is the anticodon in a tRNA molecule?